lesegura/surveyworskhop/code/Intro-to-survey-and-srvyr-package-and-categorical-data-analysis-in-tidy-R.md

 ##### Hypothesis testing

-We are going to run a test of heterogeneity using a Chisq to see if there is any difference in marijuana use between race groups.
+We are going to run a Chi Square test of heterogeneity using the function svychisq to see if there is any significant differences in marijuana use between race groups.

 ``` r
 svychisq(~race1 + marijuana, nhanes_design, statistic = "Chisq")